pjpangilinan/GADAPC-GADAC/README.md

 ## Plan Phase

-* Who are your stakeholders for this project?
+* Who are your stakeholders for this project? <br>
   Salifort Motors’ HR department, Senior leadership and management teams, Current employees
-* What are you trying to solve or accomplish?
+* What are you trying to solve or accomplish? <br>
-* What are your initial observations when you explore the data?
+* What are your initial observations when you explore the data? <br>
 * What resources do you find yourself using as you complete this stage?
-(Make sure to include the links.)
+(Make sure to include the links.) <br>
-* Do you have any ethical considerations in this stage?
+* Do you have any ethical considerations in this stage? <br>

 ## Analyze Phase